Comparing Senmiao Technology (AIHS) and Its Rivals

 |2.41

-As a group, “Nondepository credit institutions” companies have a potential upside of 26.38%.
-Given Senmiao Technology’s peers higher probable upside, analysts clearly believe Senmiao Technology has less favorable growth aspects than its peers.
+As a group, “Nondepository credit institutions” companies have a potential upside of 37.15%.
+Given Senmiao Technology’s competitors higher probable upside, analysts plainly believe Senmiao Technology has less favorable growth aspects than its competitors.

 Summary

-Senmiao Technology peers beat Senmiao Technology on 9 of the 10 factors compared.
+Senmiao Technology competitors beat Senmiao Technology on 9 of the 10 factors compared.

 Senmiao Technology Company Profile